hacks-guide/Guide-WiiU/introduction.md

 > Homebrew applications are custom, user-made software, which haven’t been authorised by Nintendo.
 This can include save editing tools, games, emulators, and more.
 >
-> Homebrew can be run on your Wii U as long as you have a way to put files on an SD Card regardless of version or region.
+> Homebrew can be run on your Wii U as long as you have a way to put files on an SD Card and your Wii U is updated to the latest version for your region.

 ### Custom Firmware